Krom121/djangorest/readme.md

 The use of Postman to test the api's are functioning as expected.

+Browserable api.

 Working with advanced relationships between different models and serializations.

+The use od model serializers and hyper linked model serializers.

+The use of constraints, filtering, searching, ordering and pagination.

+Throttling rules, that where kept high for testing purposes.

+And of course pytests.